GPravallika/CA/README.md

 # rapido
 A project for graphically designing restful apis.

-[rapido-web](rapido-web) : is a the frontend project written in React js for all UX and sketching stuffs.

-[rapido-backend](rapido-backend) : is a nodejs http api server which serves the apis required for the Sketching etc
+[rapido-instance](rapido-instance) : is a nodejs http server serves api and SPA written in react required for the Sketching etc

 [rapido-db](rapido-db) : is just a docker container for postgres database, with rapido schemas, which can be leveraged for persistence.